 Paul Mainardi is one of the three founding trustees of the Tyler Clementi Foundation, along with Jane and Joe Clementi.
 In addition to assisting in the formation of the Foundation, he was instrumental in negotiating the Memorandum of Understanding between the Foundation and Rutgers University which resulted in the creation of the Tyler Clementi Center at Rutgers.
 In addition to his continuing work with the Foundation, Mr. Mainardi represents a number of nonprofit organizations including a regional Community Development Financial Institution, the Latin American Economic Development Association, and the AIDS Coalition of Southern New Jersey.
 Mr. Mainardi has long been a singer with the world renowned Philadelphia Boys Choir and Mens Chorale and he is a member of its Board of Directors.
 Mr. Mainardi graduated from Brown University, and he earned his master's degree in Business Administration from the University of Chicago and his law degree from Rutgers University School of Law.
 He is admitted to practice law in the State of New Jersey and before the United States District Court for the District of New Jersey, the United States Court of Appeals for the Third Circuit, and the United States Supreme Court.
 Mr. Mainardi lives in Southern New Jersey with his wife, Roseann Sellani, a trial attorney, and their dog, Bubba.
 Their children are grown and independent.

-Joseph Neese is an LGBT activist and journalist, who is on the Board of Directors of The Tyler Clementi Foundation and Bailey House.
+Joseph Neese is an LGBT activist and journalist, who is on the Board of Directors of The Tyler Clementi Foundation and Bailey House, one of the nation's first HIV/AIDS service organizations.
 Joseph is also a co-founding member of GMHC's Millenial Committee.
 At each organization, he works specifically with issues affecting youth and young adults.
-Joseph works in the NBCUniversal News Group's Human Resources department, supporting NBC News, MSNBC and CNBC.
-He first worked at 30 Rock as a Production Assistant on MSNBC's Weekends with Alex Witt.
+Joseph works as Social Media Editor for msnbc's dayside news coverage, and reports for msnbc.com on issues including the LGBT equality struggle and HIV/AIDS.
+Prior, Joseph worked in the NBCUniversal News Group's Human Resources department, supporting talent acquisition efforts for NBC News, msnbc and CNBC.
+He first worked at 30 Rock as a Production Assistant on msnbc's Weekends with Alex Witt.
 A graduate of Boston College, where he studied creative writing and Latin American history, Joseph is the nephew of the late LGBT and HIV/AIDS trailblazer Rodger McFarlane.

 Christine Quinn is an American politician.
 A member of the Democratic Party, she formerly served as the Speaker of the New York City Council.
 The third person to hold this office, she is the first female and first openly gay speaker.
 As City Council speaker, Quinn was New York City's second most powerful public servant, behind the mayor.
 She ran to succeed Michael Bloomberg as the city's mayor in the 2013 mayoral election, but she came in third in the Democratic primary.
 Quinn resides in New York City with her wife, Kim Catullo, a lawyer.
 Quinn also serves on the board of Athlete Ally, an organization dedicated to fighting homophobia in sports.